 Tom Hanks and Rita Wilson, bosom buddies forever

 The success of our relationship was a matter of timing, maturity, and our willingness to have an intimate connection.
-When I married Rita, I thought, This is going to require some change on my part.
+When I married Rita, I thought, this is going to require some change on my part.
 I won't deny that providence was part of us finding each other, but our relationship isn't magic — the way it's shown in movies.
 In real life, our connection is as concrete as me sitting here.
 Not that marriage doesn't come close to being hell in a hand basket sometimes.
 But we both know that no matter what, we'll be with each other — and we'll get through it.

 Eric Clapton married his best friend's girl, Pattie Boyd

 “Pattie, you’ve got me on my knees,” it just doesn’t have the same ring to it.
 Nine years after the release of Layla and Other Assorted Love Songs Clapton finally tied the knot with his best friend’s ex-wife, Pattie Boyd, on March 27, 1979.
-Clapton met Boyd when the two were introduced by by her boyfriend, George Harrison, and Clapton became so infatuated that he wrote song after song for her.
+Clapton met Boyd when the two were introduced by her boyfriend, George Harrison, and Clapton became so infatuated that he wrote song after song for her.
 This union of souls didn’t ruin Clapton and Harrison’s friendship by any means, and at the reception (which occurred two months after the actual wedding) George Harrison, Paul McCartney, and Ringo Starr took part in an impromptu jam session.

 Natalie Woods and Robert Wagner during their first wedding